bolonobolo/bolonobolo.github.io/_posts/2020-03-20-fight-phishing.md

 ![](/assets/images/Various/pihole_adlists.png)<br>

+### Update your Gravity list
 Now you have to update the Gravity black list by typing the command
 ```bash
 # pihole -g
 ```
 ![](/assets/images/Various/pihole_adlists_update.png)<br>

+### Report and vote for phishing sites
+The first thing to do is to report and vote for phishing sites, the easy way is to follow the instruction written on the amazing blog of the [CyberV19 volunteers](https://cyberv19.org.uk/2020/03/20/helping-the-fight-against-phishing/) about voting system on Phishtank.
+When the link reaches a good number of votes it is marked as phishing, then it will be put in the blacklist update of Phishing Army and automatically inside your Pihole.

 ### Checks
 Now you can check if your Pihole is blocking malicious DNS requests.